 A vent on top of the battery, typically designed to connect to a vent tube, allows the gasses to escape into the air.

-The gasses created from charging a flooded or wet-cell battery present an explosion hazard.
+The gasses created when charging a flooded or wet-cell battery present an explosion hazard.
 That is why this type of battery needs to be placed in a well-vented area during charging.

 AGM, GEL, and Li-Ion batteries are valve-regulated: The casing on these batty types does not have a vent but rather a safety valve to let out any gasses created from accidentally overcharging the battery.